Do you know what editors and potential clients do when they reach the end of your email?

 6: “If that sounds like a good fit for your blog, hit reply and let me know.”

 An informal approach like this means you can be even more specific in your call to action, without sounding like a cheesy salesperson.
-Instead of simply asking a question or saying “let me know”, your chatty “hit reply” tells the recipient exactly what you’d like them to do next.
+Instead of just asking a question or saying “let me know”, your chatty “hit reply” tells the recipient exactly what you’d like them to do next.

 7: “May I send you some clips?”